 Sort, Conditionals, Columns, Display Options, Etc

-This gives you the opportunity to search in literally million different ways.
-If you used the custom fields and have created new fields, they will also be shown on the left panel.
+This gives you the opportunity to search in literally a million different ways.
+If you use the custom fields and have created new fields, they will also be shown on the left panel.

 You can sort the data shown on the filter, you can do this in two ways (and one has prevalence over the other).
 One way is on the filter settings, in the left panel use the sorting options.

 The other way is to sort once the filter has already executed on the data is displayed.
 Every column will have the sorting option and this takes prevalence over the filter settings.

 Seldom times you will need to search across dates.
 For Example: